-A sisterhood of four voices and a double bass, Signe have previously melted the audience’s hearts at the Finnish We Jazz Festival and Flow Festival.
+A sisterhood of four voices and a double bass, Signe have captured audiences at Finnish festivals and Northern European jazz events.
 Their works draw from poetry and the unmapped paths of improvisation.
 Sonically, the group flows and meanders through contemporary classical, folk music and Nordic jazz.

 "Poised, relaxed and radiant"

 "These tautly-connected quartet of vocalists—one being bassist-vocalist Kaisa Mäensivu,[...] —conjured up a compelling and malleable ensemble identity, moving between folk music links to classical and jazz sonorities, and more experimental touches.
 The sum effect was quite stunning, and ear/mind-opening."

 "To Sappho laajentaa kuvaamme siitä mihin moderni lauluyhtye pystyy."